You’ve completed what you think is the hard work by assessing and diagnosing the problem your patient has presented with.

 Why is it then that so many patients fail to comply with the plan that’s been created?

-Why also, do so many clinicians struggle to present a completed plan that solves the patient’s problem early on in the treatment cycle?
+Why also, do so many clinicians struggle to present a treatment plan that solves the patient’s problem early on in the management cycle?

 The reality is that the assessment and diagnosis of a problem often proves a lot easier than engaging your patient in plan you’ve created.